openoakland/openbudgetoakland/README.md

 To develop new features for the API, you may want to run Wordpress locally.
 This repo includes a configuration file for doing so with [Docker Compose](https://docs.docker.com/compose/).
-With Docker Compose installed, simply run `docker-compose up` in `wordpress plugin for custom API endpoints/` to activate linked containers for Wordpress, MySQL, and PhpMyAdmin.
+With Docker Compose installed, simply run `docker compose up` in `wordpress plugin for custom API endpoints/` to activate linked containers for Wordpress, MySQL, and PhpMyAdmin.
 The Wordpress container will mount that directory as though it were Wordpress' `plugins/` directory, allowing your edits to the plugin files in `obo_custom_routes/` to be reflected in your Wordpress instance.
 (Additional plugins that